rhiannonmcn/Love-Light-Photography/README.md

 * The contact form cannot be submitted unless the fields are filled correctly using the required attribute.

-* The form also uses a GET function to link to a Thank You page.
+* The form also uses a GET function to link to a Thank You page to mimic the effect of actually submitting the form .
 There is no actual information submitted when the user completes the form and the thank you page is purely to show how the user will interact with the form.

-* Beside the contact form there are practical details such as a dummy phone number and email.
+* Beside the contact form there are practical contact details such as a dummy phone number and email.
 The email has a mailto link which opens to the users default mail software on their device, againing using a dummy email for the purpose of user experience.

-* There is also a google map frame beneath the Location section.
+* There is also a google map iframe beneath the Location section.

 * The page is fully responsive with the sections stacking upon each other as the screen size is reduced, keeping the same design elements which distinguish between the different sections.